6 Dream Hikes in the United States (and How to Score the Permits)

 California

-The 14,505-foot Mount Whitney, which lies on the edge of Sequoia National Park and Inyo National Forest in California, regularly attracts adrenaline junkies because it’s the tallest mountain in the lower 48 states.
-The most popular trail to the summit climbs over 6,000 feet in just under 11 miles.
+The 14,505-foot Mount Whitney, on the edge of Sequoia National Park and Inyo National Forest in California, regularly attracts adrenaline junkies because it’s the tallest mountain in the lower 48 states.
+The most popular trail to the summit climbs more than 6,000 feet in just under 11 miles.

-Even day hikers need permits on the trail (and others in the area), and in peak season—May 1 to November 1—they’re only available through a lottery system.
-The system currently allows 100 day hikers and 60 people on overnight trips daily.
+Even day hikers need permits on the trail (and others in the Mount Whitney Zone Day Use area); in peak season—May 1 to November 1—they’re only available through a lottery system.
+The system currently allows 100 day hikers and 60 people on overnight trips daily during peak season.
+At other times, there is no quota on permits.

-To enter, log in to Recreation.gov between February 1 and March 15.
-Choose your desired dates, enter the group size, and indicate whether you want a day-hike or overnight permit.
-You can list up to 15 alternative date choices per application.
-Results are released on March 24.
-In 2018, 34 percent of the 16,842 applicants won their top trip choice.
+To enter, log in to Recreation.gov between February 1 and March 1.
+Choose your desired dates, enter the group size (15 people maximum), and indicate whether you want a day hike or an overnight permit.
+You can list up to 10 alternative date choices and three alternative trip leaders per application.
+Only one application per group or household is accepted.
+Results are released on March 15.
+In 2022, a record number of applications—26,767—were made and 29 percent of applicants received one of their requested dates.

 For four-and-a-half months of the year, a system of cables enables nonclimbers to reach the top of Half Dome.